-It is important to note that the majority of mismatches are data entry errors.
-The NJR data entry system enables units to immediately recognise and correct mismatch data entry errors on the NJR system.
+It is important to note that the majority of mismatches are subsequently found to be simply data entry errors.
+The NJR data entry system enables units to immediately recognise and correct wrongly entered mismatch data entry errors on the NJR system.
 As part of the NJR Implant Mismatch Process, an automated pop-up notification is generated, warning the data entry user that the selected choice represents a potential mismatch and that the component selection should be confirmed with the surgeon.

 Genuine potential implant mismatches are classified as ‘Never Events’.
-The Department of Health outlines ‘Never Events’ as very serious patient safety incidents, which are largely preventable and should not occur if the relevant preventative measures had been put in place.
-Where a genuine mismatch has occurred the notification process will assist early implant revision, if appropriate.
+The Department of Health and Social Care defines ‘Never Events’ as very serious patient safety incidents, which are largely preventable and should not have occured if the relevant preventative measures had been put in place.
+Where a genuine mismatch has occurred the notification process will assist early implant revision, if this is deemed appropriate.

-Commenting, chair of the NJR’s Implant Performance and Implant Scrutiny Committees, Mr Peter Howard, commented: “Now with over 2.35 million records, the NJR’s role in monitoring the performance of implants remains of vital importance.
-Through the robust monitoring processes in place, which have been enhanced as part of the new Model, we can quickly identify if there are potential discrepancies in data relating to hip and knee replacement procedures with the wrong size or side respectively.
-Identifying potential implant mismatches at the point of data entry demonstrates how the NJR is supporting even greater patient safety.”
+The chair of the NJR’s Surgeon Performance and Implant Scrutiny Committees, Mr Peter Howard, commented: “Now with over 3 million records, the NJR’s role in monitoring the performance of implants remains of vital importance.
+Through the robust monitoring processes that are in place, which were enhanced as part of the implementation of the new Model, we can quickly identify if there are potential discrepancies in data relating to hip and knee replacement procedures with the wrong size or side respectively.
+Identifying potential implant mismatches at the point of data entry demonstrates how the NJR is ensuring even greater patient safety.”

 Implant Mismatch Notification documentation: